Contract CFO Services in Calgary, Alberta

 Managing the Banking Relationship

 Businesses often underestimate or undervalue the nature of the banking relationship.
-A clear, crisp and transparent communications strategy is the key to a successful relationship with a lender and the contract CFO rates are the primary point of monetary responsibility for this relationship.
+A clear, crisp and transparent communications strategy is the key to a successful relationship with a lender and the contract CFO is the primary point of responsibility for this relationship.
 A great CFO understands how to communicate with a lender and will anticipate what the lender will ask for even before it has been requested.
 This builds confidence and with that confidence comes trust.
 A lender that trusts its client is one that will support growth initiatives and go to bat for the business even when times get tough.

 Risk Management and Mitigation

 Risks today are pervasive and incredibly difficult to quantify and contain.
-A great CFO, in Calgary or Vancouver, will bring a holistic approach to risk management and understand that risk is something that needs to be managed at the entity level and not just from a finance perspective.
+A great CFO, in Calgary, will bring a holistic approach to risk management and understand that risk is something that needs to be managed at the entity level and not just from a finance perspective.
 This involves bringing together various stakeholders both internally and externally to devise a comprehensive strategy that addresses risk using a variety of tools and strategies.